Humana vs Aetna Medicare Advantage Plans

 • Oregon

-Aetna offers Medicare Advantage plans in various states, including:
+Aetna will likely offer Medicare Advantage plans in various states, including:

 • Florida